erikedin/Nona.jl/ISSUES.md

 - Simplify use of the REPL
 - Put NiancatGame in its own module, instead of in Nona
 - Show wrong/remaining letters when making a guess
+- Create a simple REPL instead of using the Julia REPL